sastec17/585_vllm/README.md

 * SJF = priority in vLLM
 * RR = round_roubin in vLLM
 * RR-SJF = priority_round_robin_reverse in vLLM

+Note that you can replace our default model (meta-llama/Llama-3.2-1B) with any of vLLM's [supported models](https://docs.vllm.ai/en/v0.6.2/models/supported_models.html)

 ### Tokens Generated Before Preemption
 The `custom_benchmarks/test_preempt_val.sh` script will run our custom RR-SJF algorithm with the following defaults: